Altria Group or Altria (NYSE:MO) is not just a great company but a profitable one.

 And, this was achieved amid a severe pandemic outbreak.

-While Altria has done a good job running the business, its stock price has told a different story.
+While Altria has done a good job running the business, its stock price has told a different story as of late.

 Between 2017 and 2021, Altria’s market capitalization has plunged by about 40%.